Paula Howells: London Bees

-Lewes FC
+Lewes

 She joined Lewes for the 2019 team.
 The team are unusual as they pay their men's team and their women's team the same amount.
 The matches cost the same to see and Howell's has noted that the women and men practice together regularly.
 She is a midfielder who scores goals.
 In October 2021 she scored the opening goal against Charlton Athletic.
-It was a long range goal and she scored another against Coventry when her team beat them 4-1.
+It was a long range goal and she scored another against Coventry when her team beat them 4–1.

+In June 2023, Howells announced her departure from Lewes, citing "sadly, the women's game hasn't grown enough yet for people like myself to not struggle each day, especially with the current climate."

 International career

 Howells has been capped by England at two youth levels.
 In 2016 she appeared for the England under-19 team; once in a draw with Sweden and again in a win over Austria.

-She received her first call up for an under-23 match in 2018 for a goaless draw against the USA.
+She received her first call up for an under-23 match in 2018 for a goalless draw against the USA.

 Other

 Howells helped to organise her team mates to support a virtual Bingo night during the pandemic to support MindOut.
 MindOut is a mental health charity that supports the LGBTQ community.